yasmina-mekki/gwhap/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 gwhap, the Genome-Wide HAPlotype analysis package

+The gwhap software is related to the following paper : https://www.nature.com/articles/s41431-021-00827-8

 ## Installation with a singularity container DURING development cycles

-1.  get the brainomics singularity [container](https://bioproj.cea.fr/nextcloud/apps/files/?dir=/PartageBrainomics&fileid=78864) which has devetools and IRkernels.
+1.  get a singularity that has devetools and IRkernels.
 2.  get a clone of the gwhap gitlab project
 3.  organize your directories to reflect the following envir varaibles (where is singularity and in which dir is gwhap.):